WanluLiuLab/scAtlasVAE/README.md

 ```shell
 pip3 install torch==1.13.1+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
 ```
+Where `cu117` is your GPU version.
+You can find the version of your GPU from [NVIDIA official website](https://developer.nvidia.com/cuda-gpus).

 scAtlasVAE was tested on NVIDIA RTX2080Ti, RTX3090Ti, A10, A100, and A800 device on Ubuntu 20.04.